 So, I want to encourage you to be yourself!
 Don’t be ashamed of who are and what the Lord has created you to be.
 Don’t let the people around you judge you and try to change you into something you are not.
 Live the life the Lord has in store for you. . .
 And I used to think I wasn’t very emotional.
 But I have come to learn that we all need our emotions.
 Emotions are the glue, the main key, that connect us to other people and build relationships.
 So, find just one person (even just your mentor or pastor!) to be open with and process those emotions.

 Want to learn about Gospel for Asia and the Lord’s work on the field?
-Check out Gospel for Asia’s Digital Media Room.
+Check it out here.